slacka/WoeUSB/README.md

 ### I'm a user of WoeUSB

-Please refer to <https://github.com/WoeUSB/WoeUSB> for new software releases, the wxWidgets GUI is no longer well-maintained thus not recommended for usage.
+Please refer to <https://github.com/WoeUSB/WoeUSB> for new software releases, the wxWidgets GUI wrapper program is dropped due to its unmaintained status.

+We also recommend @WaxyMocha's [WoeUSB-ng](https://github.com/WoeUSB/WoeUSB-ng), which rewritten WoeUSB using Python (including the GUI, yay!) and has a better future than the currently Bash-based WoeUSB.

 ### I've filed an unresolved issue to WoeUSB